 In recent years, renewable energy (aka, green energy) has pretty much become a buzzword.
 From green energy technology initiatives to the Green New Deal, the ‘global green energy rush’ is skyrocketing.

 Our primary sources of energy, fossil fuels, are running out, and burning them causes pollution (greenhouse gas emissions) — a leading cause of global warming.
+Due to global warming the world is getting hotter and according to Lemonade’s Giveback cause 350, the world could get 1.5˚C hotter as soon as 2030.
+That’s only a decade from now, well within the lifespan of most people alive today.

 Extracting fossil fuels, through mining and drilling have serious consequences for our environment and health.
 That’s why new forms of clean energy are emerging to help us reduce our dependence on ‘dirty energy’ sources.